Cherednik and Hecke algebras of varieties with a finite group action: The Cherednik algebra of a -variety

+\begin{proof} The required isomorphism is implemented locally near $x\in X$ by conjugation of twisted differential operators by the multivalued function $\prod_{Y\in S} {z_Y^{\eta_Y}}$, where $z_Y$ is a regular function on a neighborhood of $x$ such that the subscheme $Y\subset X$ is cut out in this neighborhood by the equation $z_Y=0$. \end{proof}

-It will be convenient for us to use a slight modification of the sheaf $H_{t,c,\psi,X,G}$.
+It will be convenient for us to make a similar modification of the sheaf $H_{t,c,\psi,X,G}$.
 Namely, let $\eta$ be a function on the set of conjugacy classes of $Y$ such that $(Y,g)\in S$.
 We define $H_{t,c,\eta,\psi,X,G}$ in the same way as $H_{t,c,\psi,X,G}$ except that the Dunkl-Opdam operators are defined by the formula